fyngyrz/NWS-Temperature/README.md

 ## Other Issues

-This Python program has the usual incantation at the top of the file that tells the operating system how to execute it without having to type `python` first:
+This Python program has the usual incantation at the top of the file that tells \*nix-flavored operating systems how to execute it without having to type `python` first:

 ```python
 #!/usr/bin/python